grenn24/PSA-Code-Sprint-2025/README.md

 2. Download the latest executable *Codes_Gren.zip* from the [releases]("https://github.com/grenn24/PSA-Code-Sprint-2025") page
 3. Ensure that ports **3000** and **5173** are available
 4. Open command prompt in the root folder
-5. Running the startup script:
+5. Run the startup script:
    - Windows: start.bat
    - Linux/MacOS: ./start.sh